Jeetpal1/node-express-jwt-auth-boilerplate/README.md

 - Ability to integrate and use MongoDB with Mongoose for data storage and retrieval.
 - Best practices in security, such as environment variable management and password hashing.
 - Clear and maintainable code structure, suitable for building upon in larger projects.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](#).

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## User Routes Explanation